Ndroid21/react-spacex-launch/README.md

 For handling routes react-router-dom has been used.

 Axios has been used for fetching data from apis.
 It is a promise based HTTP client for the browser and node.js

+## Page Speed

+Page speed for the project is above for both mobile and desktop in PageSpeed Insights.